Anima-Lab/MaskDiT/README.md

 ```bash
 python3 download_assets.py --name imagenet256 --dest [destination directory]
 ```
-Then we can use either the evaluator from [ADM repo](https://github.com/openai/guided-diffusion/tree/main/evaluations) or `fid.py` to evaluate the generated samples.
+Then we use the evaluator from [ADM repo](https://github.com/openai/guided-diffusion/tree/main/evaluations), or `fid.py`, or `evaluator.py` to evaluate the generated samples.